Chocolate Snickers Cake

 Stir as needed until the sugar is fully dissolved and is an amber color.
 Turn off the heat.

 Slowly mix in the butter, then stir in the heavy cream and salt.
-The mixture will be very thin at this point but will thicken as it cools.
+The mixture will be very thin at this point, but it will thicken as it cools.

 Pour the caramel into a separate container and set aside to cool.